 The Annual Meeting will be a completely virtual meeting of stockholders.
-To participate, vote or submit questions during the Annual Meeting via live webcast, you must register in advance at www.proxydocs.com/SBTX prior to the deadline of Thursday, June 3, 2021 at 5:00 p.m.
+To participate, vote or submit questions during the Annual Meeting via live webcast, you must register in advance at www.proxydocs.com/SBTX prior to the deadline of Thursday, June 9, 2022 at 5:00 p.m.
 Eastern Time.
 You will not be able to attend the Annual Meeting in person.

-Our Board of Directors recommends a vote "FOR" for the election of all nominees for director to our Board of Directors and "FOR" the ratification of the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2021.
-The accompanying proxy statement contains additional information and should be carefully reviewed by stockholders.
+Our Board of Directors recommends a vote "FOR" the election of both of the nominees for director to our Board of Directors and "FOR" the ratification of the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022.
+The accompanying Proxy Statement contains additional information and should be carefully reviewed by stockholders.

-The record date for the Annual Meeting is April 6, 2021.
+The record date for the Annual Meeting is April 11, 2022.
 Only stockholders of record at the close of business on that date may vote at the meeting or any adjournment or postponement thereof.